-Deborah Seabrook, PhD MMT MTA RCC
+Deborah Seabrook, PhD MTA RCC RP

 When you work with me, you’re receiving a unique blend of the highest standards of psychotherapy, music therapy, clinical counselling, and classical music training that I have been developing over the past 20 years.